treolabs/treopim/docs/en/user-guide/brands.md

  - Active

 ![Brand products](../../_assets/brands/brands-products.jpg)

+If this panel is missing, please, contact your administrator as to your access rights configuration.
+Also, to be able to relate more entities to brands, please, contact your administrator.

 By design, if a brand is deactivated, all the related products will automatically be deactivated as well.
 Otherwise, if a brand is activated, all the related products will remain in the previous activity state without any changes.
 To activate the products linked to this brand, please filter them by this brand and apply the corresponding [mass action](#mass-actions).